Docker Deep Dive - Nigel Poulton - E-Book

 The most popular way of working with containers on a Mac is Docker Desktop.
 It works by running Docker inside a lightweight Linux VM on your Mac.
 Other tools, such as Podman and Rancher Desktop, are also great for working with containers on a Mac.

-WebAssembly (Wasm) is a modern binary instruction set that builds applications that are smaller, faster, more secure, and more portable than containers.
-You write your app in your favorite language and compile it as a Wasm binary, and it’ll run anywhere you have a Wasm runtime.
+Wasm (WebAssembly) is a modern binary instruction set that builds applications that are smaller, faster, more secure, and more portable than containers.
+You write your app in your favorite language and compile it as a Wasm binary that will run anywhere you have a Wasm runtime.

 However, Wasm apps have many limitations, and we’re still developing many of the standards.
 As a result, containers remain the dominant model for cloud-native applications.